microsoft/ConditionalAccessforZeroTrustResources/README.md

 # Project

-This repository holds some Conditional Access resources that complement the Azure Architecture design note "Conditional Access Guidance for Zero Trust" soon to be published".
+This repository holds some Conditional Access resources that complement the Azure Architecture design note "Conditional Access Guidance for Zero Trust".
-Initially only an Excel spreadsheet will be posted that holds some sample starter CA policies based on the CA guidance.
-Later other complementary resources may be uploaded to this repo or Wiki.
+See more here for a description on CA configured for Zero Trust https://docs.microsoft.com/en-us/azure/architecture/guide/security/conditional-access-zero-trust?msclkid=d1768a34ceda11ec9b6c8f244f8d05bd and https://www.linkedin.com/posts/claus-jespersen-25b0422_conditional-access-guidance-december-2021-ugcPost-6872879150634450944-TXP5?utm_source=linkedin_share&utm_medium=member_desktop_web.

+- ConditionalAccessSamplePolicies folder holds an Excel Spreadsheet documenting the suggested set of policies
+- ConditionalAccessSamplePolicies\Microsoft365DSCCAGroups has a Microsoft365dsc file to automate the creation of groups used for the CA policies
+- ConditionalAccessSamplePolicies\Microsoft365DSCCAPolicies has a Microsoft365dsc file to automate the creation of CA policies

+se other readme files in the sub-folders for further details.

 ## Contributing